Writing Better Narration Scripts | Amazing Voice (CA)

 - You may CAPITALIZE words you want to be accentuated.

-- Add any notes in color, between [brackets] for any specific inflection you may desire.
+- Add any notes in colour, between [brackets] for any specific inflection you may desire.

-You should now have a general idea of how to prepare your script for submission.
+You should now have a clear idea of how to prepare your narration script for submission.

-If you have any questions, or are struggling to prepare your script, don’t be afraid to contact the representatives at Amazing Voice for help!
+If you have any questions, or are struggling to prepare your script, do not hesitate to contact the representatives at Amazing Voice for help!

 Get an instant quote now with no obligation Get an instant quote now